-- When defrost time is < 3 minutes, the next defrost interval 120 minutes - When defrost time is 3-5 minutes, the next defrost interval 90 minutes - When defrost time is 5-7 minutes, the next defrost interval 60 minutes - When defrost time is > 7 minutes, the next defrost interval 30 minutes interval time, the control board monitors the coil temperature sensor for a defrost demand.
+- When defrost time is < 3 minutes, the next defrost interval = 120 minutes - When defrost time is 3-5 minutes, the next defrost interval = 90 minutes - When defrost time is 5-7 minutes, the next defrost interval = 60 minutes - When defrost time is > 7 minutes, the next defrost interval = 30 minutes

+The control board accumulates compressor run time.
+As the accumulated run time approaches the selected defrost interval time, the control board monitors the coil temperature sensor for a defrost demand.
 If a defrost demand exists, a defrost cycle will be initiated at the end of the selected time interval.
-A defrost demand exists when the coil temperature is at or below 32°F/0°C for 4 minutes during the interval.
+A defrost demand exists when the coil temperature is at or below $32^{\circ}F/0^{\circ}C$ for 4 minutes during the interval.